achyutghosh/Frogger-JavaScript-Game/README.md

 # Frogger-JavaScript-Game
 Frogger is a javascript game for browser.

-I use object oriented js to design this game.
-Assests for this game are downloaded from internet.
+Basic Functionality:
+In this game you have a Player and Enemies (Bugs).
+The goal of the player is to reach the water, without colliding into any one of the enemies.
+The player can move left, right, up and down.
+The enemies move in varying speeds on the paved block portion of the scene.
+Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
+Once the player reaches at certain point the game is won.

 Here is the link of this game - https://achyutghosh.github.io/Frogger-JavaScript-Game/